 While Pinterest was a HUGE help, I didn’t find a site that spelled everything out for me, so I thought I would be so kind to do that here for you, just in case you ever find yourself throwing a Minecraft party of your own.

-Creeper Face – You will need 4 packages (of 20) of square dessert plates from in the following colors: 1 Package of Black Plates, 1 Package of Dark Green Plates, 2 Packages of Light Green Plates.
-You can also use large dinner plates, depending on how big you want to make the face.
+Creeper Face – You will need 4 packages of 20 square plates as outlined below.
+You can use dessert or dinner plates, depending on how big you want to make the face.

 Rock Candy – I used blue rock candy for Diamonds and red rock candy for Redstone, and then gave them out as party favors at the end of the party.
 Toys R’ Us had multiple colors of FAO Swartz rock candy on sale that I purchased, but I’m not sure if they always carry it.
 If they don’t have it, you can purchase it on Amazon through the links listed above.